-Connect the jack tube extension and wheel wrench.
+Connect the extension tubes and lug wrench.

 Before raising the wheel off the ground, make sure that the jack will not damage surrounding truck parts and adjust the jack position as required.

 4. By rotating the lug wrench clockwise, raise the vehicle until the wheel just clears the surface.